9th8/up-to-date-real-world-haskell/0-why-haskell.md

 -   Automated testing
 -   Sound and graphics

-The Hackage package database is the Haskell community\'s collection of open source libraries and applications.
+The Hackage package database is the Haskell community's collection of open source libraries and applications.
 Most libraries published on Hackage are licensed under liberal terms that permit both commercial and open source use.
 Some of the areas covered by open source libraries